verioussmith/TutsPlus-JS-Fundamentals-Notes/README.md

 * Always use var when defining a variable for the first time or else you pollute the global scope.

 * Globally scoped variables are available for any other variables to access & update
-* Use a linting tool to avoid globalluy scoped variables.
+* Use a linting tool to avoid globally scoped variables.

 #### 2.2 Data Types